Soyweiser/CDDA-Wiki-Scripts/README.md

 ## navbar_trait.py

-Data is copied to clipboard, used for the Template:Navbar/traits
+Data is automatically loaded to the Template:Navbar/traits page.
+Uses pywikibot.

 ## trait.py

 This script generates the individual pages for the traits/mutations.
 Works via command line.
 You need to give the index number of the trait/mutation for the text to generate.
 Generated text is automaticly placed in the clipboard.
 Use the mutation/trait id value (for example 'SHELL2') as a command line argument to get the index of that mutation.

+#Troubleshooting

+## Pywikibot can't connect to the site.
+Error mentions that 'http' is not a valid protocol return value.

+Seems they fixed the bug.
+(According to the documentation the 'http' protocol value is not allowed).